SRE Interview Questions - Comprehensive Guide

 3. Analyze CPU Profiles

-function at 80% CPU time.
+go tool pprofshowsprocessDatafunction at 80% CPU time.

 4. Inspect Goroutines

-.- Many goroutines stuck in
+go tool goroutineshows 1000+ goroutines indata-processor.- Many goroutines stuck in

 5. Review Database Queries